mgrube753/bachelor-thesis/30_documentation/main.md

 3. **Run Experiments**:
    - The script then calls the specific functions for each part of the experiments.
    - The functions (`run_exp_1a`, `run_exp_1b`, etc.) are imported from `question_generation.py`.
-   - The script is structured to allow for selective execution of experiments by commenting or uncommenting the relevant function calls.
-In the provided state, it is configured to run only `run_exp_1a_no_source(clients)`.
+   - The script is structured to allow for selective execution of experiments by commenting or uncommenting the relevant function calls, depending on the desired experiments to run sequentially.

 ## Execution